 Here are the prices, as listed on the NSW TrainLink website:

 At $550 for six months of unlimited First Class train travel, the 6-month Premium Pass is an outstanding deal.
-That’s less than the cost of two return Economy flights from Sydney to Canberra.
+That’s less than the cost of two return Economy class flights from Sydney to Canberra.
+The Discovery Pass prices have not changed for the past several years.

 After purchasing your Discovery Pass, you’ll be able to book any available seat on any NSW TrainLink train or coach service.
 You can easily book online or over the phone.
 Booking is possible any time before departure, however it is possible that there will be no seats left if you leave it too late to book.